 It's easy to search within a book!
-Scribd makes the text in a title searchable so you can find specific content quick and easy.
-If you're reading a book, and you want to find a particular word or phrase, you can search the book for it!
+Scribd makes the text in most content searchable so you can find specific words or phrases easily.

-Click on magnifying glass in the upper righthand corner to select the 'Search' option.
+While reading a title on our website, click on magnifying glass in the upper right-hand corner to select the 'Search' option.
 Type in what you wish to search and Scribd will automatically scan the title for the matching content.

-When it finds a match to your search, it'll list the page number it's located in, highlighting the search query for you in blue.
-You can see exactly where in the paragraph it is located and by selecting one of the results will take you directly to the full page of the book that match can be found on.
+When our system finds a match to your search, we'll list the page number it's located on, highlighting the search query for you.
+You can see exactly where in the paragraph it is located, and selecting one of the results will take you directly to the full page of the book where the match can be found.

 For readers who use the Scribd app, there are two options for searching: